Flank/flank-dashboard/readme.md

 Stores configurations for Firestore, Firebase Cloud Functions and deployment on Firebase Hosting.

-### Web
+### Flutter Web

-A Web application that displays project metrics on easy to navigate Dashboard.
+A `Flutter Web` application that displays project metrics on easy to navigate Dashboard.

-### CLI
+### Deploy CLI

-A `CLI` is a command-line tool that simplifies the deployment of Metrics components (Web application, Cloud Functions, etc.)
+A `Deploy CLI` is a command-line tool that simplifies the deployment of Metrics components (Flutter Web application, Cloud Functions, etc.)

 ### Dart Cloud Functions